 I listen as the potential clients diagnose all the issues and explain how they propose to remedy the situation.

-While there is no doubt that there is a plethora of information available on line and in magazines, there is also the advisory team of neighbors, friends and family that have done this type of project before ...rendering them a relative expert.
-So, I listen to learn more, it usually comes down to the fact that I really need to SEE what they are talking about.
+While there is no doubt that there is a plethora of information available on line and in magazines, there is also the advisory team of neighbors, friends and family that have done this type of project before...rendering them relative experts.
+So, I listen to learn more; it usually comes down to the fact that I really need to SEE what they are talking about.
 Typically, I recommend that the potential clients go with our Initial Consult Service.

-Like the Medical Arts, Architecture is a visual, problem solving field of study.
-It requires years of study, an internship and board exams for legal practice.
-An Initial Consult allows the patient/ home owner to procure a "Professional Opinion".
-The Architect will visit the site, examine the existing conditions, listen to the symptoms, observe the restrictions, constraints, opportunities and potential and then render a professional opinion; one that might confirm what they were thinking and give them the confidence to move forward together with the architect or on their own.
-Most likely, the Architect will probably convey other potentials the client may not have realized.
+Like the medical arts, architecture is a visual, problem-solving field of study.
+It requires years of study, an internship, and successful completion of board exams before it can be practiced legally.
+An Initial Consult allows the patient/homeowner to procure a "Professional Opinion."
+The architect will visit the site, examine the existing conditions, listen to the symptoms, observe the restrictions, constraints, opportunities and potential, and then render a professional opinion.
+It may confirm what the client was thinking and give them the confidence to move forward, either together with the architect or on their own.
+Most likely, the architect will also convey other potentials the client may not have considered or realized.

-In procuring a professional opinion, there is no reason for the Architect to hold back on ideas or observations.
-The client is in no way obligated to move forward with that Architect, nor are they barred from seeking additional opinions.
-This Initial Consult has given you one on one time with a qualified expert that is observing the situation first hand.
-You are receiving very valuable information.
+In procuring a professional opinion, there is no reason for the architect to hold back on ideas or observations.
+The client is in no way obligated to move forward with that architect, nor are they barred from seeking additional opinions.
+This Initial Consult has given you one-on-one time with a qualified expert who observes the situation first hand.
+The client receives very valuable information.

-When the caller said..."they wanted 'Blueprints'" it really meant not my opinion.
-Blueprints are the result of a technology used to copy large drawings produced on clear velum or mylar, rarely used in the Architectural world any more.
-The word Blueprints has come to represent "detailed plans".
-So, what they really asked for are accurate drawings depicting the existing conditions, details for the areas of work: demolition plans, dimensioned floor plans, electrical, structural and mechanical drawings and material specifications and details for their project and a Professional Seal and Liability Insurance from an Architect or Engineer certifying and insuring that the drawings and calculations are correct, meet state and local building codes.
-The drawings will serve as Construction Documents and the formal Contract between the client and the Contractor and if followed will protect the integrity of their investment in their home.
+When the caller said they wanted "blueprints" it really meant NOT my opinion.
+Blueprints are the result of a technology used to copy large drawings; they are produced on clear vellum or mylar and rarely used in the architectural world any more.
+The term blueprints has come to represent "detailed plans."
+So, what they really asked for are accurate drawings depicting the existing conditions, details for the areas of work (demolition plans, dimensioned floor plans, electrical, structural and mechanical drawings and material specifications and details for their project), and a professional seal and liability insurance from an architect or engineer (certifying and insuring that the drawings and calculations are correct and that they meet state and local building codes).
+The drawings will serve as construction documents and the formal contract between the client and the contractor; if followed, the drawings will protect the integrity of the client's investment in their home.

-I also heard the request to add on however, I have found on many such Initial Consults that the house is really big enough.
-The issues are of alignment.
-The home lacks organization, storage and flow that is consistent with the client's living style and in most cases they have 'given up'.
-I am shown a stack of images of what the client would like and 9 out of 10 times, it is a clean, bright organized home.
-While there are many people that will give you generic "blueprints" for a box on the back, skilled architects will offer creative solutions to more complex problems and a holistic approach that addresses the whole home and lifestyle.
+I also heard the request to "add on."
+However, I have found on many Initial Consults that the house is really big enough already.
+The issues are of alignment: the home lacks organization, storage and flow that is consistent with the client's living style, and in most cases they have 'given up'.
+I am often shown a stack of images of what the client would like and 9 out of 10 times, it is a clean, bright, organized home.
+While there are many people that will give you generic "blueprints" for a box on the back of your house, skilled architects will offer creative solutions to more complex problems and a holistic approach that addresses the whole home and lifestyle.
 We have found that many times the solution is in the box or can be achieved by "pushing the envelope."
-The professional fees in these types of renovations are often realized quickly as a cost savings when it comes to the reduced amount of construction materials required, side stepping tax increases based on size of the house and not increasing the foot print also means not increasing the utility bills.
+The professional fees in these types of renovations are often returned quickly in the form of cost-savings: reduced construction material costs and avoiding property tax and utility increases that would've resulted from a home with a larger footprint.

 So, three things before you add on: